NOTE: Click Here to read about the interplay between FMLA, Short-Term Disability and Unemployment Compensation.

 CAN MY EMPLOYER FIRE ME IF I AM RECEIVING SHORT TERM DISABILITY BENEFITS?

-An employer does not have to hold open an employee's job merely because he/she is receiving STD benefits.
+Stated otherwise, an employer does not have to hold open an employee's job merely because he/she is receiving STD benefits.
 STD benefits are monetary payments, and do not provide employees with any right to job reinstatement upon recovery.
-Fair or not, and subject to the exceptions stated below, it is not illegal to fire an employee who is out of work and receiving STD benefits.

 CAN I TAKE FAMILY LEAVE AND RECEIVE SHORT-TERM DISABILITY AT THE SAME TIME?